Bribe

 If you can leave when your child can’t sit still or stop screaming, then you are dealing with the situation without giving them a screen.
 This may sound drastic, but it isn’t every time that you have to leave.

 Two situations where you might not be able to leave are when you are in a car or on an airplane.
-For the car situation, I try to find places where we can get out and walk and get some fresh air, food and exercise and that takes care of that problem.
+For the car situation, I try to find places where we can get out and walk and get some fresh air, food and exercise to help take care of that problem.
 And for an airplane, I use the old-fashioned techniques that our parent’s used: lots of interesting toys, stickers, games and just walking up and down the aisle.

 4) Have a “no-devices-at-the-table” rule